Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

     - StorageAccountName: Enter the value of *STORAGE ACCOUNT NAME* that was collected after creating the Azure Storage account.
     - StorageAccountKey: Enter the value of *PRIMARY ACCESS KEY* that was collected after creating the Azure Storage account.
 	- Save and close **HealthCareGenerator.exe.config**
  - Double click the file **HealthCareGenerator.exe** to start data generation.
-This will open a console and show messages as data are streamed from the local computer into the event hub **manufactureeh**.
+This will open a console and show messages as data are streamed from the local computer into the event hub **healthcareeh**.
     ***NOTE:*** The PowerBI Dashboards (see HotPath) will only be dynamically updated when this generator is running.
     ***NOTE:*** Data generator can also be run in the cloud, using an Azure [Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-hero-tutorial).
 For some of the snapshots we show here, a Windows Server 2008 R2 SP1 [Virtual Machine](https://azure.microsoft.com/en-us/marketplace/virtual-machines/) was used with A4 Basic (8 Cores, 14 GB, 16 Data disks, 16x300 Max IOPS) configuration.